 Students with insufficient background in computer science or information systems will be required to complete some or all of these courses:

 - The IT Essentials (ITE) curriculum emphasizes practical experience to help students develop fundamental computer and career skills.
 ITE helps students prepare for entry-level career opportunities in ICT and the CompTIA A+ certification.
 The course also provides a learning pathway to Cisco CCNA.

-- This course introduces students to the fundamentals of computer programming.
+- TThis course introduces students to the fundamentals of computer programming.
 Students will learn the standard concepts of input/output, variables, control structures, and functions as well as practical skills such as testing and debugging methodology.
-These concepts will be applied in designing dynamic web pages which implement problem-solving techniques.
 Other languages and concepts which are relevant to the course material will be introduced as they come up and students will receive suggestions for researching these topics further on their own.